Train-before-Test Harmonizes Language Model Rankings

 \subsection{Perplexity Agreement}

-We now study the agreement between benchmark rankings and rankings based on perplexity on general domain corpora.
+We now study the agreement between downstream benchmark rankings and perplexity rankings on general domain corpora.
 To do so, we collect three corpora from \texttt{Wiki}pedia, \texttt{Stack}Exchange, and \texttt{arXiv}, retaining only contents from 2025.
-More specifically, we collect 3,366 documents for \texttt{Wiki}, 6,001 for \texttt{Stack}Exchange and 44,384 documents for \texttt{arXiv}.
+Because all models used were released before 2025, they could not have seen these texts during pretraining.
+Specifically, we collect 3,366 documents for \texttt{Wiki}, 6,001 for \texttt{Stack}Exchange and 44,384 for \texttt{arXiv}.
 These datasets are split into training, validation, and testing sets, in an 8:1:1 ratio.

 We measure perplexity in bits per byte, using the \texttt{lm-eval-harness} library.
-We then construct models rankings based on the perplexity evaluations, and contrast the rankings with those of the downstream benchmarks considered in earlier sections.
+We then compute models rankings based on the perplexity evaluations, and compare the rankings with those of the downstream benchmarks considered in earlier sections.
 We exclude the four \textsc{Gemma} models from these results, as \texttt{lm-eval-harness} provides unreliable perplexity measurements for \textsc{Gemma} models due to its rolling window implementation.
-See Appendix~\ref{app:perplexity} for more details.
+See Appendix~\ref{app:perplexity} for details.

 The results are presented in Figure~\ref{fig:pp}.
-In contrast to downstream tasks, perplexity rankings demonstrate strong agreement both for direct evaluation and train-before-test.
+In contrast to downstream tasks, perplexity rankings demonstrate strong agreement both under direct evaluation and train-before-test.
 Specifically, the average Kendall’s~$\tau$ between the perplexity rankings is 0.76 for direct evaluation and 0.78 for train-before-test.
 We hypothesize that this reasonably strong agreement arises due to the smooth relationship between perplexity evaluations~\citep{brandfonbrener2024loss, mayilvahananllms}.